alxlo/LightScytheJS/README.md

 For more covenient use a web interface is provided to control the device with a smartphone.

-Here is a first meagre example:
+Here is a first meager example:

 ![Imgur](http://i.imgur.com/S3PvCP5.jpg)